Travel guide

 Coverage in Cairo, Giza, and the pyramids

-Where you should lower your expectations is at the extremes: inside enclosures like the Egyptian Museum, the signal may falter due to the walls, and if you venture into the Saqqara or Dahshur desert, there will be stretches with irregular coverage.
-For this, a simple trick is to download an offline map of Cairo before leaving the hotel.
+Where you should lower your expectations is at the extremes: inside enclosures like the Egyptian Museum, the signal can falter due to the walls, and if you venture into the Saqqara or Dahshur desert, there will be stretches with irregular coverage.
+For this, a simple trick is to download the offline map of Cairo before leaving the hotel.
 With that, you can navigate even if you lose signal for a while.

-Traveler's tip: on the Giza pyramids' plateau, many people offer camel rides or unofficial "guides."
+Traveler's tip: on the Giza pyramids plateau, many people offer camel rides or unofficial "guides."
 Having data allows you to check prices and reviews on the spot and avoid overpaying.

 Light getaway (maps and messaging) 3-4 days 1-3 GB